Alexandria Ocasio-Cortez says that Bernie supporters and Warren supporters must unite

 The animosity has continued during the weeks preceding the Super Tuesday showdown and has shown no signs of slowing down.
 But with the unexpected resurgence of former Vice President Joe Biden’s campaign and the coalescing of support from mainstream Democrats around him, Rep. Alexandria Ocasio-Cortez (D-N.Y.) and other progressive elected officials are urging unity among progressives ahead of the Democratic presidential nomination.

-The movement started on Monday, when New York’s state Sen. Mike Gianaris, a Sanders supporter, tweeted his solidarity with Warren supporters, adding the hashtag #BuildTogether.
+Then New York’s state Sen. Mike Gianaris, a Sanders supporter, tweeted his solidarity with Warren supporters, adding the hashtag #BuildTogether.

 I’m a Bernie supporter who builds with Warren supporters.
 Let’s do this @Biaggi4NY. #BuildTogether Pass it along